 This is a great product sector for the future.
-Oura seems to have nailed a solid product offering as a holistic tracker and do a great job.
+OTHER RING seems to have nailed a solid product offering as a holistic tracker and do a great job

 Taking a step back for a minute and looking at things from a user perspective, the finger is just the most awesome place for a tracker.
 It’s WAY more convenient for most people to wear a ring 24×7 than a wrist watch or wristband.
 With the miniaturization of tech and parallel reductions in the same tech’s battery needs, we can see that even a small ring can potentially pack a lot of excitement into a very small space.

 - A ring is unlikely to be as accurate as a sports watch BUT can readily complement a sports watch.

 - A ring could be a great addition for security (eg two-factor authentication with MOTIV Ring)

 - And I would love a ring that can make contactless payments.

 So, whilst there is clearly a developing trend of some movement away from a smartphone towards a smartwatch that can do similar things, I think we will also start to better notice a small but increasingly noticeable move away from wrist-based activity trackers to ones on the finger.